Qumulo/docs/administrator-guide/qumulo-core/node-fault-tolerance-level.md

 varValidateNoReconfig: When the restriper completes the provisioning of additional usable capacity, the **Data Protected** section shows the same node-fault-tolerance level as before node-add.
 ---

-This topic explains how you can increase the node-fault-tolerance level for your cluster during node-add operations.
+This section explains how you can increase the node-fault-tolerance level for your cluster during node-add operations.

 ## Reconfiguring Your Cluster's Node-Fault-Tolerance Level
 * In Qumulo Core 5.1.2 (and lower), you must configure the node-fault-tolerance level for your cluster when you create the cluster.
 You can't modify this setting afterwards.